Why boys love guns, and what to do about it

 "When it's real-world conflict, you can introduce moral relativism," Thomspon said, explaining that boys' fantasy lives are no place for lessons on subjectivity and humanizing the other.

-Erica Weisgram, a professor of psychology at the University of Wisconsin-Stevens Point and co-author of "c," agrees that psychological research has found no link between toy weapon play and aggression, but she says the studies have not been thorough enough to provide a clear conclusion.
+Erica Weisgram, a professor of psychology at the University of Wisconsin-Stevens Point and co-author of "Gender Typing of Children's Toys: How early play experiences impact development," agrees that psychological research has found no link between toy weapon play and aggression, but she says the studies have not been thorough enough to provide a clear conclusion.

 "Studies on the topic are few and far between, and there is a great need for well-controlled, longitudinal, developmental research on the topic that takes into consideration the gender, ethnicity, culture and other characteristics of the children being studied," she said.
 "These studies are difficult to do because they are expensive, labor-intensive and time-intensive but are very much needed."